SCIR-SC-Qiaoban-Team/easyvllm/README.md

 - `openthinker`
 - `simplescaling`

-The `deepseek_r1` parser is implemented by vllm, along with its support for parsing `QWQ` inference output.
-The rest of the parser is in `./easyvllm/parsers` and needs to be [added to the vllm arser path](#add-reasoning-parsers-to-vllm) to be used.
+The `deepseek_r1` parser is implemented by vllm and supports parsing QWQ inference outputs.
+The remaining parsers are located in the `./easyvllm/parsers` directory and need to be [added to the vLLM parser path](#add-reasoning-parsers-to-vllm) to be utilized.

 Once initialized, you can use the following methods for inference: